Home

 Cat and Dog Flea Medicine

-Here are the facts surrounding a family that was experiencing a flea infestation.
-I was able to observe this family’s progress in eliminating their flea problem on their pets and in their house.
+Here are the facts surrounding a family that was experiencing a heavy flea infestation.
+I was able to observe and document the family’s progress in eliminating their flea problem on their pets and in their house.

 • A family of four with three house dogs.
 The family had not had a flea problem in previous years.